Jsome1/homework-10/README.md

 ✨ Features

-Responsive header containing a logo, navigation menu, action button, and a burger icon for smaller screens Hero section with a background image and call-to-action element Product section displaying cards with responsive behavior Desktop view shows four cards in a grid layout
+Responsive header with logo, navigation menu, action button, and burger icon for smaller screens Hero section with background image and call-to-action element Product section with responsive card layout
-Laptop view switches to horizontal scrolling starting from 1300px Tablet and mobile views adapt the layout for smaller screens Product images use percentage-based width, fixed height in pixels, and object-fit: cover
+Desktop view displays four cards in a grid layout Laptop view switches to horizontal scrolling starting from 1300px Tablet and mobile views adapt the layout for smaller screens Product images use percentage-based width, fixed height in pixels, and object-fit: cover